Qorbanzadeh/currency-convertor/README.md

 ## Notes:

+- I've emailed the `ACCESS_KEY`, but you can get one from [here][fixerio].
+Please put it in a `.env` file, then run the project

-- I've uploaded the project to a [github page](https://qorbanzadeh.github.io/currency-convertor/) but since I can't use it with `https` due to the free plan, browsers will block the endpoint!
+- I've uploaded the project to a [github page][gh-page] but since I can't use it with `https` due to the free plan, browsers will block the endpoint!

-- Since I was using the free plan of [fixer.io](https://fixer.io/product), I couldn't change the base currency.
+- Since I was using the free plan of [fixer.io][fixerio], I couldn't change the base currency.
  So, I had to do it manually which is not good if it was a real project.
- Also, the rates would be updated only by refreshing the page since with the [free plan](https://fixer.io/product) only comes **100** request per month!
+ Also, the rates would be updated only by refreshing the page since with the [free plan][fixerio] only comes **100** request per month!

 - I'm using the `.env` file to access the **API_KEY** but it's defiantly